Bauzi

 - Youth Perspectives

-- Bauzi youth are increasingly exposed to modern influences through education and media, balancing traditional values with new opportunities.
+- Bauzi youth are increasingly exposed to modern influences but remain rooted in their cultural identity.

 - Education Initiatives